Loneliness: Situational

 All sorts of situations and events can cause loneliness, especially in combination with certain personality traits for susceptible individuals.
 For example, an extroverted person who is highly social is more likely to feel lonely if they are living somewhere with a low population density, with fewer people for them to interact with.
-Loneliness can sometimes even be caused by events that might normally be expected to alleviate it: for example the birth of a child (if there is significant postpartum depression) or after getting married (especially if the marriage turns out to be unstable, overly disruptive to previous relationships, or emotionally cold.)
+Loneliness can sometimes even be caused by events that might normally be expected to alleviate it: for example the birth of a child (if there is significant postpartum depression) or after getting married (especially if the marriage turns out to be unstable, overly disruptive to previous relationships, or emotionally cold).
 In addition to being impacted by external events, loneliness can be aggravated by pre-existing mental health conditions like chronic depression and anxiety.

-Self perpetuating
+Self-perpetuating

-Long term loneliness can cause various types of maladaptive social cognition, such as hypervigilance and social awkwardness, which can make it harder for an individual to maintain existing relationships, or establish new ones.
+Long term loneliness can cause various types of maladaptive social cognition, such as hypervigilance and social awkwardness, which can make it harder for an individual to maintain existing relationships or establish new ones.
 Various studies have found that therapy targeted at addressing this maladaptive cognition is the single most effective way of intervening to reduce loneliness, though it does not always work for everyone.

 Social contagion

 Loneliness can spread through social groups like a disease.
 The mechanism for this involves the maladaptive cognition that often results from chronic loneliness.
 If a man loses a friend for whatever reason, this may increase his loneliness, resulting in him developing maladaptive cognition such as excessive neediness or suspicion of other friends.
 Hence leading to a further loss of human connection if he then goes on to split up with his remaining friends.
-Those other friends now become more lonely too, leading to a ripple effect of loneliness.
+Those other friends now become lonelier too, leading to a ripple effect of loneliness.
 Studies have however found that this contagion effect is not consistent – a small increase in loneliness does not always cause the maladaptive cognition.
 Also, when someone loses a friend, they will sometimes form new friendships or deepen other existing relationships.